Reshma-pr/My_private_scrapbook-/README.md

-# My_private_scrapbook-
+# MyScRaPbOoK-

-Your private scrapbook to capture memories and store them to cloud (firebase storage).
+Project Description: This is private scrapbook is used to capture memories and upload it to cloud storage(Firebase Storage).
+Gesture Detector is used to open camera on sliding either way and double tap to return to home page.
+Memories can be previewed and deleted in the gallery section.